pokle/react-minimal-start/README.md

 # react-minimal-start

-A minimal React starter kit without the batteries.
+A minimal React starter kit that you can build upon.

 What you get:
-	- ES2015 (ES6) compilation (Babel)
+	- Javascript ES2015 (ES6) compilation (Babel)
 	- Npm is your package manager and build tool (no gulp / grunt bloat)
-	- Browserify lets you require('modules') in the browser
-	- Live reload of your browser thanks to Budo
+	- Live reload in the browser (budo + livereactload)

 What you need to figure out on your own:
 	- Tests - Use your own test tools
-	- Data management - How to add in Redux, etc.
+	- State management - Redux, Firebase, etc.

 ## Live reload

-1. Start the watch script that re-compiles your app
+1. Start the watch script

 		npm start